behnamazimi/js-service-wrapper/README.md

 ### Hooks

-We have the chance to interrupt the above normal flow in different stages.
-We use hooks to do this.
+We have the chance to intervene in the above trend at different stages by **hooks**.
+Hooks are some functions that execute in places we defined, you can think of hooks as events triggered at special points.
+Each hook has a name (event type) and a function that executes (listener).

 Let's set some hooks to the service wrapper.

 ```javascript